 Unlike “Hold On” or any of the other releases off their debut album, “Release Me” is sung entirely in three-part harmony, with no lead performance.
 This gives it an angelic richness, and also dispelled any speculation that Chynna Phillips, who sung lead on “Hold On,” was the “lead singer.”
 Wilson Phillips, in fact, had no lead singer; they either all sang together, or took turns equally.

 “Release Me” is so overflowing with lush musicality that modern Pop sounds like a jackhammer by comparison.
 It’s unpretentious, performed with ease, and confidently reliant on the group’s outstanding songwriting ability.
 It was the perfect follow-up to “Hold On,” cementing the group’s stature and underscoring their talent.
 It’s neither garish nor cheesy.

-Was it dope?
 Even though “Release Me” may seem like “mom” music today, Wilson Phillips was making its way onto the A List at this time, and a few months after “Release Me” hit No. 1, the group was nominated for five Grammys, including Best New Artist (losing to Mariah Carey).
-So, yes, they were dope, as was this song.
+So they were indeed dope, as was this song.

 Does it hold up?
 We took a small, unscientific poll and confirmed our hypothesis that young adults who didn’t live through this era are either unaware of Wilson Phillips altogether, or think “Hold On” was their only hit.
 Kids these days.
 But, as curious as this may sound, the fact that “Release Me” has been overshadowed and largely forgotten may make it hold up better than “Hold On,” because it doesn’t have that throwback baggage.
 To us, it doesn’t necessarily sound dated; it does, of course, sound like something that would not be popular today.
 But for a listener who enjoys harmony and likes good music, “Release Me” may prove to be a happy discovery.